rpgarner/Life_Style-/README.md

 # Life_Style-
-This a full stack app that lets you plan out your life  work outs, diets, and goals.
+This is a full stack app that lets you plan out your life  work outs, diets, and goals.

  ![Lifestyle pic](https://vir.com.vn/stores/news_dataimages/hung/062020/23/06/1497p16-the-vital-pillars-for-a-healthy-lifestyle.jpg)
 ## Overview